 Peru Medical Expeditions

-Practice your clinical skills in the heart of the spectacular Amazonian rainforest, visiting local villages and enjoying the incredible natural surroundings.
+Practice your clinical skills in the heart of the spectacular Amazonian rainforest, visiting local communities and enjoying the incredible natural surroundings.
 Find out more information in our Amazon Hope Handbook.

 We are unable to guarantee what health issues will be presented as each expedition will be different.
 It is, however, likely that clinical tasks may include: